Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

-To address the aforementioned challenges, we propose to transform problem {\bf{(P1)}} into an equivalent Markov game {\bf{(P2)}} by treating each channel as an individual agent.
-This approach allows us to employ the MADRL algorithm to obtain the optimal policy.
-The components of {\bf{(P2)}} are specified as follows: \begin{itemize} \item {\bf Agent observation:} The $m$\ts{th} agent's observation is denoted as $\bm{s}_m(t)\triangleq(\bm{Q}(t),c_m(t),\bm{g}_m(t))$, where $\bm{g}_m(t)\triangleq[g_{1,m}(t),\cdots,g_{N,m}(t)]^T$ represents the channel gains for multicasting $M$ messages over the $m$\ts{th} channel.
-Thus, the observation space has dimensionality of $NM^*\!+1+N$; \item {\bf Agent action:} The $m$\ts{th} agent's action is $a_m(t)$; \item {\bf Agent reward:} The reward for each agent is $r(t)$. \end{itemize} and the equivalence between {\bf{(P1)}} and {\bf{(P2)}} can be proven using similar method as that in \cite{liran1} and thus is omitted for simplicity.
-To handle the time-varying and time-invariant constraints, we propose a modified MADRL algorithm, which will be discussed in details in the next section.
+To address the aforementioned challenges, we transform problem {\bf{(P1)}} into an equivalent Markov game {\bf{(P2)}} by treating each channel as an individual agent.
+Problem {\bf{(P2)}} is specified as follows: \begin{itemize} \item {\bf Agent observation:} The $m$\ts{th} agent's observation is denoted as $\bm{s}_m(t)\triangleq(\bm{Q}(t),c_m(t),\bm{g}_m(t))$, where $\bm{g}_m(t)$ represents the channel power gains for multicasting $M$ messages over the $m$\ts{th} channel and is defined as $\bm{g}_m(t)\triangleq[g_{1,m}(t),\cdots,g_{N,m}(t)]^T$; \item {\bf Agent action:} The action of the $m$\ts{th} agent is $a_m(t)$, which is also referred to as the $m$\ts{th} agent action; \item {\bf Agent reward:} The reward for each agent is $r(t)$. \end{itemize} The equivalence between {\bf{(P1)}} and {\bf{(P2)}} can be proven using similar method as that in \cite{liran1} and thus is omitted here for simplicity.
+To handle the coexistence of time-varying and time-invariant constraints, we propose a modified MADRL algorithm, which will be discussed in the next section.